Consortium Smart Doorbells

 What are smart doorbells?

-A smart doorbell is, at its essence, a doorbell and security camera combined.
+A smart doorbell is, in essence, a doorbell and security camera combined.
 It allows the owner to be ever-present at their front door through their phone.
-Unlike a classic security camera, the doorbell can inform the owner when a visitor is present and allows communication between the two through the phone and an intercom.”
+Unlike traditional security cameras, smart doorbells notify owners about visitors and enable real-time communication via intercom systems.”

-— Sofie-Amalie Torp Didrikson, Designer, PhD student at the faculty of Industrial Design, TU Delft
+— Sofie-Amalie Torp Diedrikson, Designer, PhD student at the faculty of Industrial Design, TU Delft

-According to the consumer television program Kassa, there are currently 1,2 million smart doorbells in the Netherlands (Onderzoek Multiscope 5000 panelists).
-The National Police registered 55.000 smart doorbells (Tweakers website March 2023, link).
-To illustrate, the Data Visualization team at AMS Institute created the two images below showing two areas in Amsterdam.
+According to the consumer television program Kassa, there are currently 1.2 million smart doorbells in the Netherlands (Multiscope survey, 5,000 panelists).
+The National Police has registered 55,000 smart doorbells (source: Tweakers, March 2023).
+To provide an illustration, the Data Visualization team at AMS Institute created the two images below, showcasing two areas in Amsterdam.

 Why do people install smart doorbells?